Review Panel Terms of Reference (updated 15 Nov 2024)

 - In considering higher cost community packages the Review Panel must have regard to whether:

-- Prioritisation has been appropriately applied;
+- prioritisation has been appropriately applied;

-- Support is proportionate to disability-related need; and
+- support is proportionate to disability-related need; and

 Ability of the Chair to consider NASC or EGL site decisions urgently